projectara/greybus-spec/source/bridged_phy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Greybus SPI bits per word mask operation allows the AP to determine the mask indicating which values of bits_per_word are supported by the SPI master.
-If set, the SPI core will reject any transfer with an unsupported bits_per_word.
+If set, transfer with unsupported bits_per_word should be rejected.
 If not set, this value is simply ignored, and it's up to the individual driver to perform any validation.

-If following expression evaluates to zero, SPI core will reject the transfer
+Transfers should be rejected if following expression evaluates to zero:
-descriptor:

         master->bits_per_word_mask & (1 << (tx_desc->bits_per_word - 1))